Thermalization at the femtoscale seen in high-energy Pb+Pb collisions

-With this Gaussian ansatz, one can evaluate analytically the quantities entering the right-hand side of Eq.~(\ref{decomposition}) as a function of the parameters of the Gaussian (Methods, Sec.~\ref{s:gaussian}).
-The mean value $\overline{p_t}(N_{ch},b)$ increases linearly with $N_{ch}$, as illustrated in Fig.~\ref{fig:hydro}, while the variance is independent of $N_{ch}$.
-Finally, the averages over $b$ in Eq.~(\ref{decomposition}) are evaluated using the probability distribution $P(b|N_{ch})$ obtained using the Bayesian method outlined above.
-The remaining four parameters are fitted to ATLAS data: $\sigma_{\delta p_t}$ and $\alpha$ determine the magnitude of the variance and its dependence on centrality below the knee, while $r_{N_{ch}}$ determines the decrease of the variance around the knee.
-The data and the model fit are displayed in Fig.~\ref{fig:panelplot} (c) and (d) for two different intervals of $p_t$.
+With this Gaussian ansatz, one can evaluate analytically the quantities entering the right-hand side of Eq.~(\ref{decomposition}) as a function of the parameters of the Gaussian (Appendix~\ref{s:gaussian}), and the averages over $b$ are evaluated using the probability distribution $P(b|N_{ch})$ obtained using the Bayesian method outlined above (Appendix~\ref{s:bayesian}).
+The remaining three parameters ($\sigma_{\delta p_t}$, $\alpha$ and $r_{N_{ch}}$) are fitted to ATLAS data.

+Let us first examine the distribution of $[p_t]$ and $N_{ch}$ returned by our fit, which is represented in the left panel of Fig.~\ref{fig:panelplot} (b).
+The white curves represent 99\% confidence ellipses at fixed impact parameter~\cite{Yousefnia:2021cup}.
+One sees that they are tilted with respect to the horizontal axis, as in the hydrodynamic calculation of Fig.~\ref{fig:hydro}.
+This tilt reflects the positive correlation between $[p_t]$ and $N_{ch}$, parameterized by $r_{N_{ch}}$.
+As explained above, this correlation is a natural consequence of thermalization.
+The width of the $[p_t]$ distribution for fixed $N_{ch}$ is due in part to the fact that several ellipses contribute for a given $N_{ch}$ (first term in Eq.~(\ref{decomposition})), and in part to the vertical width of a single ellipse (second term in Eq.~(\ref{decomposition})).

+The left panel of Fig.~\ref{fig:panelplot} (c) displays the data and the model fit, as well as the two terms of Eq.~(\ref{decomposition}).
 The model explains precisely the observed decrease of the variance around the knee.
-We also show separately the two contributions to the variance, corresponding to the two terms in the right-hand side of Eq.~(\ref{decomposition}).
-The first term is responsible for the observed pattern.
-It originates from impact parameter fluctuations at fixed $N_{ch}$, which become negligible in ultracentral collisions.
+It comes from the first term, namely, from impact parameter fluctuations at fixed $N_{ch}$, whose effect becomes negligible in ultracentral collisions.
+The magnitude of this term is essentially determined by the correlation coefficient $r_{N_{ch}}$, which is thus constrained by data.

-The effect can be understood simply by looking at the distribution of $[p_t]$ and $N_{ch}$, which is represented in Fig.~\ref{fig:panelplot} (b).
-The white curves represent 90\% confidence ellipses at fixed impact parameter.
-The width of the $[p_t]$ distribution for fixed $N_{ch}$ is due in part to the intrinsic variance, corresponding to the vertical width of a single ellipse, and in part to the fluctuation of the impact parameter, implying that several ellipses contribute for a given $N_{ch}$.
-The latter contribution gradually disappears above the knee.